postmannen/steward/README.md

 #### Steward

-To set the location of the config folder other than default, you should use the ENV variable `CONFIGFOLDER`.
+To set the location of the config folder other than default, you should use the ENV variable `CONFIG_FOLDER`.

-`env CONFIGFOLDER=./etc/ ./steward --node="central"`
+`env CONFIG_FOLDER=./etc/ ./steward --node="central"`

-Using default configfolder location on some central server which will act as your command and control server.
+Using default config folder location on some central server which will act as your command and control server.

 `./steward --node="central"`